Easiest VA Disability Claims to Get Approved: A Simple Guide for Veterans

 Some of the conditions listed in VA disability claims that routinely get approved include:

-- Tinnitus: a condition that results in “ringing in the ears” and caused by exposure to gunfire, explosions, and other loud noises.
-To qualify for benefits, the tinnitus must be service-connected.
-Additionally, the tinnitus must cause a hearing impairment or ringing that negatively impacts your daily life.
-The severity of tinnitus can vary greatly, so veterans should submit evidence documenting their experience.
+- Tinnitus: A “ringing in the ears” caused by exposure to gunfire, explosions, and other loud noises.
+To qualify for benefits, tinnitus must be service-connected.
+Additionally, tinnitus must cause a hearing impairment or ringing that negatively impacts your daily life.
+The severity of tinnitus symptoms can vary greatly, so veterans should submit evidence documenting their experience.

 - Mental health conditions such as anxiety, depression, and post-traumatic stress disorder (PTSD): A diagnosis from a qualified medical professional, such as a VA doctor or licensed therapist, is essential for these claims.
 The VA considers the severity of symptoms and how they impact your daily life when determining a disability rating.

 - Disorders of the musculoskeletal system: These disorders often include a reduction in the range of motion of hands, feet, arms, legs, shoulders, and hips.
-While the VA commonly approves these disorders, the specific rating will depend on the severity of the condition and its impact on your mobility.
+While the VA commonly approves these disorders, the specific rating depends on the severity of the condition and its impact on mobility.

 - Presumptive disorders: These are conditions the VA automatically assumes are service-connected based on exposure to hazards during military service.
 Examples include conditions associated with exposure to Agent Orange in Blue Water Zones or toxic burn pits.